alexkappa/node-jira/README.md

 # JIRA API wrapper for Node.JS

 A library for working with JIRA's RESTful API.
+No dependencies.

 This library is **not** production ready and by no means complete.
 If you wish to contribute please follow the conventions used so far, make a new directory inside ``lib/`` named after the resource you wish to access.
 Thats it.
 Enjoy!